 The onset of winter is a perfect time to draw closer to the home fires and dip into our stash of warming spices that help bolster the body against frigid temperatures and circulating ‘flu bugs.
 Of the many herbs that arrive in our local stores from international spice routes, those that bring heat to winter meals are most sought after.

-It is also known to mimic the action of insulin (the hormone in the body that regulates blood sugar) by stimulating insulin receptors on the fat and muscle cells.
+It is also known to mimic the action of insulin by stimulating insulin receptors on the fat and muscle cells.
 This action helps to usher sugar out of the blood and into the cells.
-As a result, the simple addition of one gram of cinnamon to the daily diet of people with Type 2 diabetes has been shown to improve blood sugar levels, as well as blood fats, to reduce their risk factor for cardiovascular disease.(1)(2)
+As a result, the simple addition of one gram of cinnamon to the daily diet of people with Type 2 diabetes has been shown to improve blood sugar and fat levels to reduce their risk factor for cardiovascular disease.[1,2,3]

-Turmeric improves circulation by reducing elevated blood levels of fibrinogen.
-Fibrinogen is a plasma protein that plays a key role in the process of blood clotting.
-Elevated levels of this protein are known to be a major risk factor for heart attack and stroke.
+Curcuma longa is also a member of the Zingiberaceae family.
+It is a deeply warming spice with powerful antioxidant and anti-inflammatory properties.
+Known for its intense yellowish orange color, turmeric has played an important role in many traditional cultures for thousands of years and is highly valued in the practice of Ayurveda.
+Turmeric improves circulation by reducing elevated blood levels of fibrinogen, a plasma protein that plays a key role in the process of blood clotting.
+Elevated levels of this protein are a major risk factor for heart attack and stroke.
 Turmeric has been shown to reverse elevated blood levels of fibrinogen safely and without side effects.
-(5)

 Turmeric is a root that looks a lot like ginger, but it is quite difficult to grind.
-If you buy your turmeric already ground, make sure you buy small quantities of good quality powder, and use it up before you buy more.
+If you buy your turmeric already ground, make sure you buy small quantities of good quality organic powder, and use it up before you buy more.

 Try Turmeric Tea – In a pint-canning jar, place a handful of dried lemon balm leaves, a few slices of turmeric and ginger root and several crushed rose hips.
 Pour freshly boiled water over the herbs.
 With the lid sealed, brew for four hours under a tea cozy or wrapped in a towel.
-Strain and enjoy as is or with a bit of honey.
+Strain and enjoy as is or with a bit of good quality honey.

 Cardamom helps to reduce symptoms of gastrointestinal disorders such as constipation and diarrhea.
 Studies show that it can also have a positive effect on blood pressure – a 3 gram serving has been shown to significantly decrease diastolic pressure, without side effects.
 (8)(9)

-Cardamom has also been shown to have strong anti-microbial activity against the microorganisms that cause dental cavities and bad breath.
+Cardamom has also been shown to have strong antimicrobial activity against the microorganisms that cause dental cavities and bad breath.
 (10)

-CORIANDER (Coriandrum sativum) – belongs to the Apiaceae family and is ground from the seeds of the coriander herb, which is also known as cilantro.
+Coriandrum sativum belongs to the Apiaceae family and is ground from the seeds of the coriander herb, which is also known as cilantro.
 Coriander seeds have a sweet, nutty taste that is very different from the leaves of the plant.
 These seeds are packed with volatile oils that provide powerful antioxidant protection.

 Coriander can relieve the pain and discomfort of irritable bowel syndrome (IBS).
 Studies show that people who suffer from the abdominal pain, cramping and bloating of IBS see improvements after taking coriander seed.
 The spice possesses antispasmodic properties which help to relax the overactive muscles of the digestive tract.
 This relaxing effect also works on the arteries of the cardiovascular system, helping to lower blood pressure at the same time.
 (11)